-São Paulo, a.k.a the world's fourth-largest city, will become more accessible next year, when Virgin Atlantic launches its first Latin American flights to the buzzing, sprawling metropolis in Brazil.
-Which is all well and good, until it comes to finding a hotel - hardly a breeze when there are thousands to choose from.
-Luckily, we've come to the rescue with our guide where to stay in São Paulo, whether you're keen to seek out the city's hippest 'hoods or its lesser-known gems.
+São Paulo, a.k.a the world's fourth-largest city, will become more accessible next year, and a buzzing, sprawling metropolis, visiting it should be on your list of things to do in Brazil.
+This is all well and good until it comes to finding a hotel.
+Luckily, we've come to the rescue with our guide on where to stay in São Paulo, whether you're keen to seek out the city's hippest neighbourhoods or its lesser-known gems.

-Centro is the São Paulo neighbourhood you’ll inevitably end up in at some point or another – a maddening, colourful crush known for its beautiful churches, historic marketplaces and selfie stick-wielding tangle of tourists.
-This is where the city was founded in 1554, and Centro’s Praça da Sé is considered São Paulo’s central point.
 Sadly this square, dominated by the neo-gothic São Paulo cathedral, has become somewhat of a magnet for pick-pockets, so keep a close eye on your belongings.
 Centro’s other big draw is the huge Mercado Municipal de São Paulo, crammed with restaurants, bars and market stalls selling every type of food and drink under the sun.
-Must-try foods are mortadella sandwiches (meat-stuffed, deli-style affairs loved by Brazilians), washed down with a “chope (pint) of local beer.

 Top image: Estaiada Bridge in São Paulo © Thiago Leite/Shutterstock